jorgevgato/practicaNODE/README.md

 npm install
 ```

-On first deploy, use this command to initialize database:
+Only on FIRST deploy, use this command to initialize database:

 ```sh
 npm run initDB